 - Merit-Based: Eligibility can range from a student's academic, artistic, or athletic accomplishments (not limited to theses categories).
 In most cases, a student's "financial need" will not play a part in determining a student's eligibility.

 Temple University offers incoming and continuing undergraduate students numerous scholarship opportunities to assist you in financing your education.
 In addition, each school and college offers scholarships specifically for students enrolled in their programs.
 In most cases, students must be an enrolled full-time, undergraduate student and seeking a degree in order to qualify for these scholarships.
 Information on the renewal criteria can be found in the Policies section of this website.

 Unless otherwise noted, international students and immigrants are eligible for most Temple-sponsored scholarships.
 Please be sure to check with your Temple University school or college for additional scholarship opportunities.

 Temple University's Scholar Development and Fellowships Advising (SDFA) offers assistance to Temple students in all stages of the application process for competitive, merit-based national fellowships.
 SDFA also coordinates the Supplemental Academic Scholarship program specifically for Temple undergraduates.

-Information regarding third party awards is found on the Temple University Bursar website.
+Information regarding third party billing is found on the Temple University Bursar website.